• facebook

 • Sign-out of the current Microsoft account and sign-in with the Administrator account.

-You will notice that all the files originally saved in the previous Windows environment are now accessible through the Administrator account.
-To complete the transition, please transfer the necessary files to the freshly upgraded Windows system, which is set up using a Microsoft account.
+Now, you will see that all those files that were originally saved to the previous Windows environment are accessible with the Administrator account.
+Move the required files to the newly upgraded Windows, which is configured using the Microsoft account.

 Recover Formatted Data After Windows Upgrade – Automated Approach

-The best way to retrieve lost files following a Windows upgrade is by employing a dependable third-party software solution.
-A reputable option such as Kernel for Windows Data Recovery software is designed to assist you in recovering data that has been lost or permanently deleted from your system’s hard drives, even in cases where the entire drive has been formatted.
+The most recommended method to recover lost files after Windows upgrade is to use a reliable third-party tool.
+A trusted third-party tool like Kernel for Windows Data Recovery software will help you recover lost or permanently deleted data from your system hard drives, even after formatting the entire drive.

 It is a reliable tool to recover lost or permanently deleted data from internal as well as external storage devices.
 The tool supports Windows Vista, 7, 8, 8.1, 10 and Windows 11.